andrewringler/video-2-slit-scan/README.md

     gradle createExe
     gradle distTar

-Debug Windows build.
-To get additional JVM logging, launch Video-2-Slit-Scan from the Command Prompt.
+#### Debug Windows build.
+To get additional JVM logging, launch Video-2-Slit-Scan from the Command Prompt with l4j flag.
 This will generate an extra launch4j log file with uncaught Runtime Exceptions.

     video-2-slit-scan.exe --l4j-debug-all

+#### Debug Mac build.
+To get additional logging, control-click on application icon, click `Show Package Contents`, browse to Contents > MacOS and double-click `JavaAppLauncher`.
+Logging will show up in the `Terminal` window.

 ### Create App Icons